CodeIR

 How It Works Under the Hood

-Instead of reading files and hoping to find the right ones, CodeIR gives the agent the whole system in view, with the ability to drill into any detail on demand.
+Instead of searching files and hoping to find the right ones, CodeIR gives the agent every function, class, and method in view with the ability to drill into deeper levels of functional detail on demand.

 Index, Behavior, Source